Alessandra Ambrosio Rocks Tiny String Bikini Bottoms: ‘Summer State Of Mind’

 “Summer vibes,” one Instagram user commented with a sunshine and fire emoji.

-“So HOT,” another said with two heart eye emoji.
+“So HOT,” another admirer said with two heart eye emoji.

 “AMAZING BEAUTY!” a third comment read.

-Alessandra’s latest main page upload has received over 49,000 likes in less than 13 hours.
+Alessandra’s latest upload has received over 49,000 likes in less than 13 hours.

 But this is far from the only time fans of the supermodel have seen her in her swimwear.

-Alessandra has her own swim line, called Gal Floripa, and often models bikinis and swimsuits from the line.
+Alessandra has her own swim line, called Gal Floripa, and often models bikinis and swimsuits from the brand.

-Last month, the star sizzled in a skimpy white bikini during a sunset photoshoot at the beach for the brand, which she co-founded with her sister Aline Ambrosio and their close friend Gisele Coria.
+Last month, the star sizzled in a skimpy white bikini during a sunset photoshoot at the beach for the company, which she co-founded with her sister, Aline Ambrosio, and their close friend, Gisele Coria.